guijan/libobsd/README.md

 ```
 When used as a subproject, libobsd is linked statically and installs nothing.

-# Contributing
+## Contributing
-[docs/CONTRIBUTING.md](docs/CONTRIBUTING.md) contains a bit of information on
+[docs/CONTRIBUTING.md](docs/CONTRIBUTING.md) contains information about the
-the design of libobsd, and pointers to the documentation of the various C
+design of libobsd and pointers to the documentation of the various C
 implementations the library has been ported to.